ShiweiHe0713/Algorithms-Made-Easy/README.md

 ### 6.4 Topological Sort
 **Definition:** A topological sort of a directed acyclic graph (DAG) is a linear ordering of its vertices such that for every directed edge `u -> v`, `u` comes before `v` in the ordering.
+Input: Directed Acyclic Graph G = (V,E)
+Output: Nodes in an order that all edges go from left to right.

+**How to run topo sort on a DAG?**
+1. Run DFS
+2. Output in reverse order of v.f numbers.

 ### 6.5 Minimum Weight Spanning Tree (MST)
 Input: Connected, undirected graph G = (V, E) with edge weights.